ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

 4. Add the Nets eID Broker demo secret `rnlguc7CM/wmGSti4KCgCkWBQnfslYr0lMDZeIFsCJweROTROy2ajEigEaPQFl76Py6AVWnhYofl/0oiSAgdtg==` in the Client secret field
 5. Select show advanced settings
 6. Add the Nets eID Broker demo client id `0a775a87-878c-4b83-abe3-ee29c720c3e7` in the Optional customer SP client ID field
-7. Select use claims from ID token
+7. Select to read claims from the UserInfo Endpoint instead of the access token or ID token
 8. Click create

 That's it, you are done.